Pitfour estate: Stables and riding school

 The stables at Pitfour is a listed building and deemed to be at high risk by Historic Scotland.

-The stables were built in 1820, during the early part of the Admiral's ownership of the estate, based on a design by John Smith; the buildings are sited to the rear of the mansion house.
-Built in a horseshoe shape, neoclassical design, the two-storey building was constructed in pinned rubble with granite dressings; grey granite was used for the parapet and quoins.
+The stables were built after 1820, during the early part of the Admiral's ownership of the estate, probably from a design by John Smith; the buildings are sited to the rear of the mansion house.
+Built in a horseshoe shape, neoclassical design, the two-storey building was constructed in pinned rubble masonry with granite dressings; grey granite was used for the parapet and quoins.
 The main buildings were originally harled.
 A corrugated asbestos hipped roof was at some point substituted for the original slate roof.
 It features a columned rotunda above a timber clock tower, which has a finial and domed copper roof.
 The pedimented centrepiece of the symmetrical front elevation is a segmental arch and has three panels set back between columns.
 Each side is bordered by wings of three bays with single-bay pavilions.

 The stables are connected to an adjoining two-storey house.
 They provided accommodation for ten horses and included four loose boxes, a harness room and a coachman's house; six bedrooms above were for servants.
 Two coach houses were later used as garages.
 Charles McKean describes the stables as "straddling the skyline like a palace".
 The stables are listed by Historic Scotland as being at very high risk.

 An indoor riding school slightly to the north-west of the stables measured 98 ft by 49 ft.
 It was used to entertain guests when the facilities at the mansion house were not large enough.
 More than two hundred local farmers and other landowners celebrated the wedding of George Arthur, the sixth laird, in the riding school in 1861.
 In 1883 it was again used to entertain; on that occasion it was decorated with flags and Chinese lanterns, and pine flooring was laid.
 Later, it was used as indoor tennis courts before being demolished.